-Claire Banham is a specialist reading teacher at Glenfrome Primary School in Bristol.
-Having been a Year 1 and Year 2 class teacher for 14 years and returning to the profession after having children, Claire re-trained as a Reading Recovery teacher - an accredited school-based literacy programme for the lowest achieving pupils aged five and six that enables them to reach age-expected levels within 20 weeks.
+Claire Banham is a specialist reading teacher at Glenfrome Primary School, part of 4 Learning Partnership in Bristol.
+Having been a Year 1 and Year 2 class teacher for 14 years and returning to the profession after having children, Claire re-trained as a Reading Recovery teacher - an accredited school-based literacy programme for the lowest achieving pupils aged five and six that enables them to reach ageexpected levels within 20 weeks.